The democratic team

 The competence problem

-appropriateness, capability, capacity, expertise, fitness, know-how, proficiency, qualification, savvy, skill, suitability, adequacy, makings, what it takes
+"appropriateness, capability, capacity, expertise, fitness, know-how, proficiency, qualification, savvy, skill, suitability, adequacy, makings, what it takes"

 I say “competence problem”, because it isn’t entirely obvious how competence works within a democratic team.